fatiando/boule/doc/user_guide/coordinates.rst

 * You want to be certain that the parameters used for coordinate conversions and gravity calculations are consistent.
-* Need to :ref:`define your own ellipsoid <defining_ellipsoids>` either because you need different parameters than the built-in ones or they aren't available in either Boule or pymap3d.
+* You need to :ref:`define your own ellipsoid <defining_ellipsoids>`, either because you need different parameters than the built-in ones or they aren't available in either Boule or pymap3d.

-The example below converts between geodetic and geocentric spherical using ``pymap3d.geodetic2spherical`` instead of :meth:`boule.Ellipsoid.geodetic_to_spherical` to achieve the same outcome:
+The example below converts between geodetic and geocentric spherical using ``pymap3d.geodetic2spherical`` instead of :meth:`boule.Ellipsoid.geodetic_to_spherical` to achieve the same outcome as in the previous example.

 .. jupyter-execute::